 She is at that stage in life where life is good: impeccable education, great career, amazing parents and great country (of course I assume we will be in Canaan by then).
-Everything is going on well for her, except this one thing – she just discovered a good number of her friends and colleagues are jealous of her success, beauty, lifestyle and of course intelligence.
+Everything is going on well for her, except this one thing – she just discovered her best friends are jealous of her success, beauty, lifestyle and intelligence.

-Ginger tea is earth’s gift to man.
-I am not sure who invented it, but whoever it is, you will spend eternity in a Jacuzzi surrounded by holy wine and an orchestra of dancers from one of Koffi Olomide’s hits.
+Man, ginger tea is earth’s gift to man.
+I am not sure who invented it.
+But whoever it is, I pray that you spend your eternity in a Jacuzzi surrounded by holy wine and an orchestra of dancers from one of Koffi Olomide’s hits.

 Then it’s my turn to talk.
 The gray hair has hidden all the gem of wisdom I have acquired over the years.
-It’s time to download 500GB on her.
+It’s time to download 500GB of unadulterated on her.

 “Listen, to me sweetheart…,” I clear my throat and pause a little.
-It’s a sign that commands respect mixed with an ingredient of love and authority.
+Its a skill I picked while watching Phil Robertson, my favourite character on Duck Dynasty.
+Before he speaks, he always clears his throat and pause for a jiffy.
+I assume it’s a sign that commands respect mixed with an ingredient of wisdom, love and authority.
 Therefore, in the next 15 minutes, I share with my baby girl one of the best advice life will ever teach her – how to deal with haters, and here it goes:

-So, my dear girl, decide today to cease spending your precious energy, time and resources being concerned with what your haters say, or responding to gossips about you.
-Trust me, there is something called IGNORE button that works wonders once you activate it.
+So, my dear girl, decide today to cease spending your precious energy, time and resources being concerned with what your haters say, or responding to every idle gossip about you.
+Trust me, there is something called the mind-your-own-business button that works wonders once you activate it.
 It will give you the much-needed peace of mind.”

 I will then take a long sip of my ginger flavored tea, slap her with that look Joshua gave Moses at the border of Canaan before I continue:

-If you do that, it simply means you aren’t living your own life.
-But are living your life for others, trying to please everyone around you.
+If you do that, it simply means you aren’t living your own life, but are busy living your life for others, trying to please everyone around you.
 Live your life.
 Do you, let them do them.
 Your life and time on earth is too precious to waste it away stressing about your haters.
-You have more important things to do than spending your time wondering what your haters are saying or doing.
+You have more important things to do than spend your time wondering what your haters are saying or doing.

 At this point, the mother will bust into the room carrying my favorite ground nuts.
 Haiya, you didn’t get the memo, Canaan is a land that flows with milk and honey.
-Popping three rascals down the line hasn’t slowed the beauty of this daughter of Eve.
+Popping three rascals down the line hasn’t slowed her enchanting beauty and elegance.
 She still rocks like the first time I laid my eyes on her that Friday evening, many years ago, when Baba was still fighting for nusu mkate.
 Ooh! the misery of Egypt!